decred/haste/README.md

 ### Validating Work

-The stratum target is converted to a standard mining difficulty by taking the highest allowed proof-of-work value that a Decred block can have and dividing that value by the stratum target.
+The pool difficulty is converted to a standard mining difficulty by taking the highest allowed proof-of-work value that a Decred block can have and dividing that value by the pool difficulty.
+The byte string is reversed and then encoded as big endian numbers.
 The value for the main network is 2^224 - 1 and the value for the test network is 2^232 - 1.

 The block header template generated above is then copied and modified to construct a finalized block header.
 This is done by overwriting the timestamp